 - act as a vehicle for the dissemination of information to LNA members from or by government agencies such as the city or the county which could affect land use, zoning, public safety, health, community ambiance, property values, budget, and security;

 - identify common concerns of the community through open and regular meetings;

-- to develop and facilitate discussions with the Neighborhood Council of St. Augustine (NC), other Neighborhood Associations, our city, county, state agencies, and government officials or experts on topics of concern to LNA Members;
+- develop and facilitate discussions with the Neighborhood Council of St. Augustine (NC), other Neighborhood Associations, our city, county, state agencies, and government officials or experts on topics of concern to LNA members;

 - preserve, enhance and promote our neighborhood’s unique heritage, historical structures and landmarks, architectural style, recreational and green spaces, streets, infrastructure, and public safety.